SkygearIO/skygear-doc/content/js/cached-query.md

 });
 ```

-### Note:
+## Note:

-- The cached query is not guaranteed to be called.
-If the Skygear don't see
+- It is not guaranteed that the callback is called before a request takes
-  the query before and don't have a cache, it won't called.
+  place, espcially if a cached result of the query is not available.
+  In other words, if the result is not in the cache, the callback is only
+  called once, after the requested result is returned from the server.
 - You may use one callback to handle both cached callback and server
   callback as above.
-But you are free to use two callbacks if it works better in
+But you are free to use two callbacks if it works
-  your usecases.
+  better in your use cases.